i2group/analyze/documentation/developer_essentials_deploying_delps.md

 5. Run the following commands on the write-side server:

     ``` {.pre .codeblock}
-    python deploy.py -s write -t delete-queue-manager
     python deploy.py -s write -t provision-storage-and-messaging
     python deploy.py -s write -t start-was-server
     python deploy.py -s write -t update-application
     python deploy.py -s write -t install-http-server-config
     ```

+    Note: Sometimes, the `provision-storage-and-messaging` command can fail.
+It displays the following error message:

+    `AMQ6004: An error occurred during WebSphere MQ initialization or ending.`

-    Note: Sometimes, the `delete-queue-manager` command reports success, but does not delete the queue manager.
-This error causes the subsequent command to fail.
-To resolve the problem, use WebSphere MQ Explorer to delete the queue manager, and then rerun the command that failed.
+    The failure occurs when the command attempts to delete and re-create the WebSphere MQ queue manager.
+To resolve the problem, use WebSphere MQ Explorer to delete the queue manager, and then rerun the `provision-storage-and-messaging` command.

 6. Restart the HTTP server.
 7. Copy the Deployment Toolkit to the read side.